 This is where you may mistakenly start blaming yourself for the lack of success.
 Maybe you don’t have what it takes, maybe you are not meant for it, etc. It’s probably not you; the method you chose likely does not work for you.

-The secret to overcoming this and being confident in your ability to learn to play every step of the way is to know what you need to learn and what the proper order you need to learn it in.
+The secret to overcoming this and being confident in your ability to learn to play every step of the way is to know the right things for you to be learning.

 But how do you get this?
 How do you know what you should learn at every stage?
 You don’t.
 That’s why most methods out there do not work for you because they do not know you or take you into consideration.
-They just give you stuff to learn in whatever order they think you should learn.
+They just give you stuff they think you should learn.